Blocks

 Preview and Templates

 By default, blocks are not standalone pages and do not have an independent URL.
 To allow editors to see what a block looks like during On-Page Editing (OPE), developers must implement a Preview Controller.
-This controller renders the block within a "preview page" context.
+This controller renders the block within a "preview page" context so editors can review it in isolation.

-The TemplateResolver logic determines the correct template to use based on tags, display channels, and the TemplateDescriptor attribute.
+The TemplateResolver logic determines the correct template to use based on display tags, display channels, and the TemplateDescriptor attribute, enabling different renderings for the same block in different contexts (e.g., full-width vs. sidebar).

 Best Practices

-- Assign GUIDs: Always include a unique GUID in the class attribute to prevent data loss during refactoring.
+Assign GUIDs: Always include a unique GUID in the

-- Leverage Interfaces: If multiple blocks share common properties (e.g., SEO or Analytics), use shared interfaces or abstract base classes.
+[ContentType]attribute to prevent data loss during refactoring or class renaming. - Leverage Interfaces: If multiple blocks share common properties (e.g., SEO fields or analytics tracking), define shared interfaces or abstract base classes to avoid duplication.

 -